sendyhalim/laravel-modularizer/readme.md

 ```

-All repositories and interfaces that are created by modularizer will automaticly extend BasicRepository(Reader/Writer) and its interface will automaticly extend BasicRepository(Reader/Writer)Interfaces
+All repositories and interfaces that are created by modularizer will automatically extend BasicRepository(Reader/Writer) and its interface will automatically extend BasicRepository(Reader/Writer)Interfaces

 Notice `ValidatorInterface.php`, everytime we save(create/update) with a repository, we need to pass a class that implements `ValidatorInterface` to the repository.
 First let's make a validator for model `User`